FULC ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, May 9, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Fulcrum Therapeutics, Inc. (NASDAQ: FULC) alleging that the Company violated federal securities laws.
+NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Fulcrum Therapeutics, Inc. ( FULC) alleging that the Company violated federal securities laws.

 Class Period: March 3, 2022 to March 8, 2023